PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 vj6k8cuf0rix   webserver.3   nginx:alpine   docker-desktop   Running         Running 4 minutes ago
 ```

 5 - Each container gets its own IP address and we will reach each one when we publish the service.
-We verify that all containers started correctly by reviewing ther service’s logs:
+We verify that all containers started correctly by reviewing their service’s logs:
 ```
 $ docker service logs webserver --tail 2